 Once blueprinting becomes routine, your auto body repair shop will run more efficiently, you’ll be able to provide better estimates and your customers will be happier.

-Check out our guide to design-based repair to learn what happens after the estimate.
+Check out our guide to collision repair measurement systems to learn more about how to get the best estimates.